EricDriussi/host-your-own/README.md

 ### Vaultwarden

-As explained in the `bootstrap.sh` script, public signups are disabled by default for Vaultwarden to improve security.
+Public signups are disabled by default for Vaultwarden to improve security.

 This means that you'll have to visit `vault.your.domain/admin` first, enter the `admin_token` defined in the`.env.yml` file, and manually allow your desired email address to sign up.